 You typically need to get a prescription for an IUD from a clinic, pick it up at a pharmacy, and go back to the clinic.
 A copper IUD can cost $45 – $350, while a hormonal IUD can cost $250 – $550.
 The hormonal one is often covered by private health insurance, while the copper is not.

 Hormonal IUDs are also covered by the Quebec Public Prescription Drug Insurance Plan, which you may have even if you don’t know it.
-This plan makes it so you pay a maximum of about $90.58 each month.
-This means that for a hormonal IUD, you’d pay $90.58 or less, rather than up to $550.
+This plan makes it so you pay a maximum of $90.58 each month.
+This means that for an IUD, you’d pay $90.58 or less, rather than up to $550.

 How do I get an IUD?